...

 Once you have selected and trimmed the brisket, it’s time to season!

 Use a dry rub made with salt, pepper, and your favorite spices.
-Coat the brisket with the seasoning blend thoroughly and massage it onto the meat to allow the flavor to seep into the meat.
-Most grilling pros use an injection to boost flavor and make the meat tender.
+Coat the brisket with the seasoning blend, then massage it onto the meat to allow the flavor to seep in.
+Most grilling pros use an injection to boost flavor and tenderize the meat.
 However, you can skip this one as long as you let the seasoning blend marinade for the recommended time frame.

 Once seasoned, let the brisket sit at room temperature for 30 to 45 minutes before grilling.